IT PROJECTS IMPLEMENTATION

 The tested system is works with the IT services provider and has no influence on the already utilised ERP software.
 Thanks to that, the detailed testing stage can be independent thus the time needed for implementation, working on the effectiveness and the scope of operations can be substantially shortened.

-The value of this solution is much appreciated by users who are work with critical processes which have significant influence on the company’s activities.
+The value of PoC is much appreciated by users who are work with critical processes which have significant influence on the company’s activities.
 In such cases the detailed planning and the testing stage is crucial: they ensure that the whole solution can be fully tested and checked in an external environment.

 The implementation team then has a chance to eliminate any errors and incompatibilities before the actual deployment, which makes the whole process faster and allows for the introduction of the necessary updates in the ready-made business concept.